logicalclocks/feature-store-api/docs/hopsworksai/azure/upgrade.md

 ### Step 2.2: Assign the custom role to your user-assigned managed identity

-Navigate back to the your resource group home page at [Azure portal](https://portal.azure.com/#home), click on *Add* and then click on *Add role assignment*
+Navigate back to the your Resource group home page at [Azure portal](https://portal.azure.com/#home), click on *Add* and then click on *Add role assignment*

 <p align="center">
   <figure>